-In developing a draft Purpose and Need Statement, the Recipient will consider the broad market conditions that inform the corridor, which may include work undertaken as part of Subtask 2.2, some of the provisions identified under 49 U.S.C.
-25101(c), and a description of how the corridor would contribute to the development of a multi-State regional network of intercity passenger rail (consistent with 49 U.S.C.
+In developing a draft Purpose and Need Statement, the Recipient will consider the broad market conditions that inform the corridor, which may include some of the provisions identified under 49 U.S.C.
+25101(c) and include a description of how the corridor would contribute to the development of a multi-State regional network of intercity passenger rail (consistent with 49 U.S.C.
 25101(d)(9)).
-The Recipient will review previously prepared studies to help identify Purpose and Need information as appropriate (e.g., local planning studies, engineering feasibility studies, etc.).
+The Recipient will review previously prepared studies to help identify Purpose and Need information, as appropriate (e.g., local planning studies, engineering feasibility studies, etc.).
 If applicable, the Recipient may rely on a vision statement or information that was developed to support a previous phase of the Insert Corridor Name Project to inform the draft Purpose and Need Statement.
 The Recipient will submit the draft Purpose and Need Statement to FRA for review and approval.

-The Recipient will develop and refine the draft Purpose and Need Statement, as necessary, to address information collected on the Insert Corridor Name Project during data collection, transportation analysis, and public and agency scoping and involvement.
-The draft Purpose and Need Statement will be subject to agency and public review and comment as part of the subsequent National Environmental Policy Act (NEPA) process in Step 3 of the CIDP.
+The Recipient will develop and refine the draft Purpose and Need Statement, as necessary, to address information collected on the Insert Corridor Name Project during data collection; transportation analysis; and public, tribal, and agency scoping and involvement.
+The draft Purpose and Need Statement will be subject to agency, tribal, and public review and comment as part of the subsequent NEPA process in Step 3 of the CIDP.